fbnmtz/xSHELL/docs/ytdl.md

 # ytdl

-script to easily donwload video/audio form YouTube (using youtube-dl or yt-dlp)
+script to easily download video/audio form YouTube (using youtube-dl or yt-dlp)

 ```
 ytdl -h